Skip to content Skip to sidebar Skip to footer

 Yes, bathrooms are often warm and humid, which can shorten shampoo shelf life and lead to contamination.

-Should I refrigerate dog shampoo during summer?
+Should I refrigerate dog shampoo during the summer?

 If your home is very hot, refrigeration can help extend shelf life.
 Just make sure it’s sealed to prevent odors.